-Discount rate Green Bank uses its estimated incremental borrowing rate as the discount rate used to discount the expected lease receipts to present value.
-Lease term The lease term includes the noncancellable period of the lease.
-Lease payments Lease receipts included in the measurement of the lease receivable is composed of fixed payments from the lessee.
+Discount Rate Green Bank uses the interest rate charged by the lessor as the discount rate to discount the expected lease payments to the present value.
+When the interest rate charged by the lessor is not provided, Green Bank generally uses its estimated incremental borrowing rate as the discount rate for leases.
+Lease Term The lease term includes the noncancellable period of the lease.
+Lease Payments Lease payments included in the measurement of the lease liability are composed of fixed payments and any purchase option price that Green Bank is reasonably certain to exercise.